orlandos-nl/MongoKitten/README.md

 ⭐️ Please leave a star to support MongoKitten – it really helps!

+# 🐈 Community

+[Join our slack here](https://slackpass.io/openkitten) and become a part of the welcoming community.

+# 🤝 How to help

+## Support MongoKitten development

+[You can sponsor us via GitHub.](https://github.com/sponsors/Joannis).
+This enables us to provide a higher quality and more documentation as well as building more tools.

+## Contribute to MongoKitten

+- See [CONTRIBUTING.md](CONTRIBUTING.md) for info on contributing to MongoKitten
+- You can help us out by resolving TODOs and replying on issues
+- Of course, all feedback, positive and negative, also really helps to improve the project

 # 🕶 Installation

 ## Set up MongoDB server